 Your audition should take about 5-10 minutes.
 Please arrive a few minutes early to fill out an audition form.

-If you are interested in auditioning, please complete the form HERE.
-If you are unable to attend the upcoming auditions, but are still interested in auditioning, please indicate that on the form, and we will work to schedule a different date for you.
+If you are unable to attend the upcoming open rehearsal and auditions, but are still interested in auditioning, please indicate that on the form, and we will work to make other arrangements with you.

 WHO WE ARE.
 The chorus is a supportive and friendly group of inclusive women — we are young and old (18-70+), of many faiths and backgrounds, with a variety of sexual orientations and genders.
 We come from all musical backgrounds, from complete beginners, to seasoned amateurs, to music professionals.
 Indianapolis Women's Chorus sings diverse and powerful music to build an inclusive community, inspire change, and nurture the human spirit.
 See more about our mission and values HERE.